 'Turn up' for your presentation

-I'm serious.
-After a recent game, Richie expressed his satisfaction with the way his team played.
-He said, "The boys turned up for the game."
-He means, of course, that their minds turned up along with their bodies.
+It's a sporting cliche: more than one happy captain has told the media "The boys turned up for the game."
+Meaning, of course, that the players' minds turned up along with their bodies.
 And that leads to an excellent bit of advice for nervous presenters.
 Let me explain.

 When nervousness stops you 'turning up'